krussll/howtoplaysport/_posts/best-narrow-lawn-bowls.md

 <img src="/assets/images/biased-bowls-racing-line.jpg" />

-Next on the list is the **Biasd Racing Line**, which is my curveball option.
+Next on the list is the **Biased Racing Line**, which is my curveball option.

 Biased Bowls are a new brand on the scene.
 For those not in the know, they were founded in 2020 with a focus on bringing quality bowls with unique personalisation options.